Commit451/skyhook/CONTRIBUTING.md

 ### Code Style

+We have tslint configured for the project.
+If you are using VSCode (which you should, because it is awesome) and have the tslint plugin installed, you will be guided through the coding style and changes will be suggested.
 While writing your changes, please follow the code style maintained throughout the project.
-Skyhook does not follow a specific standard of javascript code, therefore you should browse some of the existing code to get a feel of the style.
-Here are some things to keep in mind.
+You should browse some of the existing code to get a feel of the style.

-* Always use `let` instead of `var`

-* End statements with semicolons (`;`)

-These are the two main style standards that the project maintains.
-Please put in an effort to keep the code style uniform throughout the entire project.

 ### Working on Changes